ylxdzsw-homeworks/AltcoinAnalysis/Demo/Demo.md

 ***

-There might be some connection between the commits density of date, so I include the slope of the regression line in the final data.
+There might be some connections between the commits density of date and the coin rank, so I include the slope of the regression line in the final data.

 Findings
 ========================================================